 4. Customize Your Website’s Appearance

 The next step in designing your website is customizing the appearance of universal site elements, or the elements of your site that appear on all pages.
 These include your site title, background, color scheme, menu, header, and footer.
 To customize these elements, go to “Appearance” and click “Customize.”
 From there, you will have the option to customize each of these elements.
-For guidance and inspiration, read our article on top website design ideas.

 Add Title & Tagline